 One of the primary challenges today is a radical reduction in our climate impact - both at the global and local level – while, at the same time, safeguarding national energy supplies.
-Municipalities, county councils and regions play an important part in the energy and climate process, and also take major initiatives.
+Municipalities and regions play an important part in the energy and climate process, and also take major initiatives.

 There is also a clear political determination to extend such initiatives and to contribute to effective co-operation in this area.

 A position paper on energy and climate policy was adopted by the Board of the Swedish Association of Local Authorities and Regions (SALAR) on 9 May 2008, as a basis for contacts and discussions with the Government Offices and other parties.

 Although many of the points presented refer to long-term factors, some deal with more specific proposals that may be modified in the light of ongoing processes and the rapid developments in this area.